IBM/wazi-devspaces-images/ISSUE_TEMPLATE/bug.md

 ---
-name: Report a Bug against IBM Wazi Developer for Workspaces
+name: Report a Bug against IBM Wazi for Dev Spaces
 about: Create a bug report that describes a problem, regression, or faulty behavior
 ---